 Step 4: Choose a broker to work as a sponsor

-You must first be connected with a current and active Georgia sponsoring broker in order to be licensed.
-Finding the appropriate broker to work with is critical since this individual will serve as your mentor as you begin your new real estate career.
+You must first be linked with a current and active Georgia sponsoring broker in order to be licensed.
+It is critical to choose the proper broker to work with since this individual will be your mentor as you begin your new real estate career.
 As you begin your search, consider the following questions:

-- What is their local and national reputation like?
+- What is their reputation on a local and national level?

-- What type of real estate agents do they require?
+- What kind of real estate agents are they looking for?

-- Are they technologically sophisticated and have the most up-to-date systems?
+- Are they technologically advanced and equipped with the most up-to-date systems?

-- How do they provide education and training to their agents?
+- What methods do they use to educate and train their agents?

-- Do they give leads and marketing materials to their agents?
+- Do they provide their agents with leads and marketing materials?

-- Is there room for the brokerage to expand?
+- Is there space for growth in the brokerage?